gabholli/dictionary-site/README.md

 ## Description

-I implemented code to fetch the data from the chosen dicionary API using useEffect.
+I implemented code to fetch the data from the chosen dictionary API using useEffect.
 I also passed down properties to the appropriate component files to allow for proper rendering of the API information.